Skip to content

 #Step 4: Tap Format

-Select Format or Format SD Card.
-Some phones hide this under a three-dot menu in the top-right corner instead of showing it directly.
-Samsung’s support page covers the Samsung-specific menu path if you can’t find it.
+Hit Format or Format SD Card.
+Some phones bury this under a three-dot overflow menu in the top-right corner.
+Samsung’s official format guide walks through the One UI menu screen-by-screen if you can’t find the button on your model.

 #Step 5: Choose Format Type